 President Joe Biden crosses himself after mentioning Rep. Lauren Boebert in Colorado, follows with political attack

-The attacks come with a little less than year before the 2024 general election.
-In 2022 Boebert was re-elected after narrowly defeating Democratic challenger Adam Frisch.
+The attacks come a little less than a year before the 2024 general election.
+In 2022, Boebert was re-elected after narrowly defeating Democratic challenger Adam Frisch.
 Frisch is actively campaigning in the district in hopes of winning the seat next time around, but he didn't appear onstage with Biden.

+RELATED: After 2022 loss, Adam Frisch will try again to unseat Rep. Lauren Boebert in Colorado 3rd Congressional District

 Frisch's absence on Wednesday came under criticism from Boebert, who referred to her 2022 challenger as "Aspen Adam."
 Frisch's previous political experience includes serving on the Aspen City Council.